iRynek/django-template-pages/README.md

     def nice(request)
         return {'foo' : 'bar'}
 ```

-So contenxt function name is created by changing relative path to template and applying:
+So context function name is created by changing relative path to template and applying:
 * all ``-`` are stripped
 * all ``/`` becaming ``_``